Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Highly Connected Odd Dimensional Manifolds

-\begin{proposition} The monoid $\mathcal{W}_{2n+1}$ is countable, but not finitely generated or even finitely saturated. \end{proposition} \begin{proof} Recall that two oriented manifolds $M$ and $M'$ are said to be \textit{almost diffeomorphic} if $M$ is diffeomorphic to $M'\#\Sigma$ where $\Sigma$ is an oriented homotopy sphere.
-Since the set homotopy spheres in a given dimension is finite, it follows that there are only finitely many diffeomorphism types in a given almost-diffeomorphism class.
+\begin{proof} Recall that two oriented manifolds $M$ and $M'$ are said to be \textit{almost diffeomorphic} if $M$ is diffeomorphic to $M'\#\Sigma$ where $\Sigma$ is an oriented homotopy sphere.
+Since the set of homotopy spheres in a given dimension is finite, it follows that there are only finitely many diffeomorphism types in a given almost-diffeomorphism class.
 In \cite{W 67}, Wall shows that the almost diffeomorphism class of any $(n-1)$-connected, $(2n+1)$-dimensional manifold $M$, is determined by a finite collection of algebraic invariants, each of which it turns out can take only countably many values.
 In the case that $n$ is even and $W \in \mathcal{W}_{2n+1}$, these (almost) diffeomorphism invariants are given by the linking form $b: \tau H_{n}(W)\otimes\tau H_{n}(W) \longrightarrow \Q/\Z$, and cohomology classes $\widehat{\phi} \in H^{n+1}(W; \Z/2)$ and $\widehat{\beta} \in H^{n+1}(W; \pi_{n}(SO))$ (see \cite[Theorem 7]{W 67}).
 The linking form is a nonsingular, $(-1)^{n+1}$-symmetric, bilinear pairing, and according to the classification in \cite{W 64}, there are countably many such objects up to isomorphism.
-It follows that the set of almost-diffeomorphism classes (and hence the diffeomorphism classes) of elements of $\mathcal{W}_{2n+1}$ is countably infinite. \\
+It follows that the set of almost-diffeomorphism classes (and hence the diffeomorphism classes) of elements of $\mathcal{W}_{2n+1}$ is countably infinite.

-The proof that $\mathcal{W}_{2n+1}$ cannot be finitely saturated goes as follows.
-Let $Q_{n+1}$ denote the monoid (under direct sum) of isomorphism classes of non-singular, $(-1)^{n+1}$-symmetric, bilinear pairings $b: G\otimes G \longrightarrow \Q/\Z$ with $G$ a finite abelian group.
-The correspondence $ [W] \mapsto (\tau H_{n}(W), b) $ (sending a manifold to its linking form) defines a homomorphism of monoids $h: \mathcal W_{2n+1} \longrightarrow Q_{n+1}.$ In \cite{W 67} Wall proves that any element of $Q_{n+1}$ can be realized as the linking form of some element of $\mathcal{W}_{2n+1}$, thus proving that $h$ is surjective.
-Now, from the main classification theorem in \cite{W 64}, it follows that the monoid $Q_{n+1}$ is not finitely saturated.
-Indeed, it is proven in \cite{W 64} that it surjects onto the monoid of isomorphism classes of finite abelian groups, and this monoid clearly is not finitely saturated (as finitely many elements can only ever account for torsion at finitely many primes).
+That $\mathcal{W}_{2n+1}$ cannot be finitely saturated, follows from the analogous fact for the monoid (under direct sum) of isomorphism classes of finite abelian groups, to which $\mathcal{W}_{2n+1}$ surjects (via taking $n$-th homology), since by \cite{W 67} all non-degenerate pairings on finite abelian groups are realised by linking forms (and e.g. by \cite{W 64} there is at least one such on every finite group); the latter monoid clearly is not finitely saturated (as finitely many elements can only ever account for torsion at finitely many primes).
 Since finite saturation is inherited by quotients the claim follows. \end{proof}